Peppebalzanoo/algorithms-and-data-structures/README.md

 # 📚 Fundamental Data Structures and Algorithms in C++
-This project is implemented in C++ and utilizes templates for managing generic data types.
-It involves the implementation "from scratch" of fundamental algorithms and data structures studied in our Algorithms and Data Structures course.
+This project involves the implementation "from scratch" of fundamental algorithms and data structures studied in our Algorithms and Data Structures course.
+The project is implemented in C++ and utilizes templates for managing generic data types.
 The project consists of five exercises, each focusing on different data structures and their functionalities.

 ## ✨ Exercises Overview